-NOTE: Following is the discussion guide we’ll use tomorrow (Oct.
-26) in our LIFE groups at MoSt Church.
-This guide will enable your follow-up of my sermon that morning.
+NOTE: We’ll use the discussion guide you’ll find below in our LIFE groups at MoSt Church tomorrow night (Nov.
+23).
+This guide will enable your follow-up of my sermon that morning on remarriage (Whole).
 To find previous group discussion guides, look under the category title “LIFE group guides” and you’ll find an archive of previous issues.

-Stated in a single sentence, this is the purpose of this morning’s sermon.
+Stated in a single sentence, this is the purpose of this morning’s sermon (or sermon series).

 These Scriptures form some of the foundation of this sermon.

-Use one of the following icebreaker questions to prime the pump, to help the conversation begin.
+Use the following icebreaker question to prime the pump, to help the conversation begin.
 Choose one to discuss.

-These exercises/questions are meant to help us grapple with Scripture(s) related to this sermon.
+These exercises/questions are meant to help us grapple with the Scripture(s) related to this sermon.

 These questions assist our sharing what we sense God’s Spirit is doing with us in our encounter with God’s word.